Mt. Batulao – Nasugbu, Batangas (Climb Guide)

 We reached the first registration area located at the Old Trail.
 We logged in, rested a bit, and continued on the trail.
 The trail was becoming narrow and one wrong step can be dangerous

 After our 4th registration, our assault started.
 Tall grasses surround the trail and no trees can be found.
 The trail was steep and the wind blew stronger.
-It felt like we’re being blown away from the mountain.
+It felt like we were being blown away from the mountain.
 It proved to be a challenge but it also brought a wonderful feeling.
 I really appreciated that climb.
-The wind was rushing to me, the sun rises and a beautiful view of browns and green was in front of me.
+The wind was rushing toward me, the sun rises and a beautiful view of browns and green was in front of me.
 I don’t know but it’s really great.

 MT.
 BATULAO SUMMIT